13 February to 10 November 2017

 Applicants must have a level of health and abilities commensurate with achieving practice competencies in the programme.
 Applicants are required to complete a health declaration and further reports may be requested with the consent of the applicant.

-Applicants whose first language is not English or who come from a country where the language of instruction in schools is not English must provide evidence of having successfully completed one of the English language tests below and to the level specified in accordance with NZQA requirements
+Applicants from countries with an annual student visa approval rate of at least 80 per cent, whose first language is not English, or who come from a country where the language of instruction in schools is not English, are required to provide evidence of having passed an NZQA approved English Proficiency Assessment, or one of the following tests of English language competence in accordance with the NZQA rules below:

-- IELTS test: Score of 6 with no band score lower than 5.5
+- IELTS Test: Academic Score of 6 with no band score lower than 5.5

-- TOEFL Internet-based test (iBT): Score of 79 or higher with a writing score of 20
+- TOEFL Internet-based test iBT Score of 60 (with a writing score of 20)

-- University of Cambridge ESOL Examinations: FCE or CAE with a score of 52 or higher
+- University of Cambridge ESOL Examinations FCE or FCE for schools or CAE or CPE with a score of 169.No less than 162 in each skill

 100% attendance required for the following papers: